Optimal Prediction Using Expert Advice and Randomized Littlestone Dimension: Prediction using Expert Advice

 We are able to determine $\M^\star(2,k)$ and $\M^\star_D(2,k)$ \emph{exactly}.

 \begin{theorem} For all $k \geq 0$,

 \end{theorem}

-Results in the same spirit were previously proved.
-Interestingly, by using a random walk analysis, \cite{abernethy2008optimal2} showed that the optimal loss of a \emph{proper} algorithm in the case of two experts is $\M^\star(2,k) + 1$.
+Results in the same spirit were previously proved. \cite{abernethy2008optimal2} gave a similar formula for the hedge setting \cite{freund1997decision}.
 In the \emph{bounded horizon} setting, \cite{cover65} showed that the optimal regret in the case of two experts is $\sqrt{\frac{\rounds}{2\pi}}$ where $\rounds$ is the horizon.
 Later, \cite{gravin2016towards} identified a connection between this result and one-dimensional random walks.\footnote{In a one-dimensional random walk, a particle chooses whether to go left or right in each step.}

 \begin{proof}[Proof of Theorem~\ref{thm:two_experts}] \iffull According to Proposition~\ref{pro:weighted-finite-hypothesis-class}, there is a nonredundant infinite tree $T$ which is $k$-shattered by $\cU_2$ and satisfies $\M^\star(2,k) = \RL_k(\cU_2) = E_T/2$. \else Intuitively, there is a "nonredundant" infinite tree $T$ which is $k$-shattered by $\cU_2$ and satisfies $\M^\star(2,k) = \RL_k(\cU_2) = E_T/2$.
 A tree is "nonredundant" if there is no vertex in it labeled with the instance $(0, 0)$ or $(1, 1)$, unless the corresponding weighted hypothesis class contains a single hypothesis.
 Indeed, these instances corresponds to the situation that the two experts predict the same label, which is wasteful.
 This intuition is proved in the full version of this paper \cite{FullVersion}, and note that it is only necessary to identify that the tree we analyze is the best possible for the adversary. \fi We will show that without loss of generality, all vertices in $T$ are labeled $(0,1)$.
 This will allow us to determine $T$ exactly, and so to compute $\M^\star(2,k)$.